Urbanization: Urban heat island

-The existence of urban heat islands has become a growing concern over the years.
-An urban heat island is formed when industrial and urban areas produce and retain heat.
-Much of the solar energy that reaches rural areas is consumed by evaporation of water from vegetation and soil.
-In cities, where there are less vegetation and exposed soil, most of the sun's energy is instead absorbed by buildings and asphalt; leading to higher surface temperatures.
-Vehicles, factories, and industrial and domestic heating and cooling units release even more heat.
-As a result, cities are often 1 to 3 °C (1.8 to 5.4 °F) warmer than surrounding landscapes.
-Impacts also include reducing soil moisture and a reduction in reabsorption of carbon dioxide emissions.
+Urban heat islands have become a growing concern over the years.
+An urban heat island is formed when industrial areas absorb and retain heat.
+Much of the solar energy reaching rural areas is used to evaporate water from plants and soil.
+In cities, there are less vegetation and exposed soil.
+Most of the sun's energy is instead absorbed by buildings and asphalt; leading to higher surface temperatures.
+Vehicles, factories, and heating and cooling units in factories and homes release even more heat.
+As a result, cities are often 1 to 3 C-change warmer than other areas near them.
+Urban heat islands also make the soil drier and absorb less carbon dioxide from emissions.
+A Qatar University study found that land-surface temperatures in Doha increased annually by 0.65 °C from 2002 to 2013 and 2023.

 Water quality

+Urban runoff, polluted water created by rainfall on impervious surfaces, is a common effect of urbanization.
+Precipitation from rooftops, roads, parking lots and sidewalks flows to storm drains, instead of percolating into groundwater.
+The contaminated stormwater in the drains is typically untreated and flows to nearby streams, rivers or coastal bays.

-The occurrence of eutrophication in bodies of water is another effect large urban populations have on the environment.
-When rain occurs in these large cities, the rain filters down the pollutants such as CO2 and other greenhouse gases in the air onto the ground below.
-Then, those chemicals are washed directly into rivers, streams, and oceans, causing a decline in water quality and damaging marine ecosystems.
+Eutrophication in water bodies is another effect large populations in cities have on the environment.
+When rain occurs in these large cities, it filters CO2 and other pollutants in the air onto the ground.
+These chemicals are washed directly into rivers, streams, and oceans, making water worse and damaging ecosystems in them.

-Eutrophication is a process which causes hypoxic water conditions and algal blooms that may be detrimental to the survival of aquatic life.
-Harmful algal blooms, which produce dangerous toxins, thrive in eutrophic environments that are also rich in nitrogen and phosphorus.
-In these ideal conditions, they overtake surface water, making it difficult for other organisms to receive sunlight and nutrients.
-Overgrowth of algal blooms causes a decrease in overall water quality and disrupts the natural balance of aquatic ecosystems.
-Furthermore, as algal blooms die, CO2 is produced, causing a more acidic environment, a process known as acidification.
+Eutrophication is a process which causes low levels of oxygen in water and algal blooms that may harm aquatic life.
+Harmful algal blooms make dangerous toxins.
+They live best in nitrogen- and phosphorus-rich places which include the oceans contaminated by the aforementioned chemicals.
+In these ideal conditions, they choke surface water, blocking sunlight and nutrients from other life forms.
+Overgrowth of algal blooms makes water worse overall and disrupts the natural balance of aquatic ecosystems.
+Furthermore, as algal blooms die, CO2 is produced.
+This makes the ocean more acidic, a process called acidification.